shriharivish/shriharivish.github.io/_projects/2_project.md

     Humidity Control
 </div>

-The next parameter we took on was the humidity to preserve the osmolarity of the samples being cultures, especially given the heating mechanism in place.
+The next parameter to be addressed was humidity control so as to preserve the osmolarity of the culture samples.
+To achieve this glass washing flasks were used.
 Gas washing flasks are used to wet/ humidify gases by exposing them to water.
 When the gas from the inlet pipe reaches the bottom of a filled flask it rises up in bubbles and along the way picks up water particles and then exits via the exit pipe.
 In principle, it is almost the same as a water bath humidifier.
-The amount of water and the flow rate are key factors that affect the resulting humidity of the system.
-I implemented various configurations with best performance achieved with three flasks in series being driven by a vaccum gas pump.
+I implemented the arrangement using a vacuum gas pump that pumped the gas to the bottom of the water filled flask.
+By suitably designing the flow rate and quantity of water used, the incubator humidity can be controlled.
+A three flask configuration in series was designed to maximise the efficiency of the system.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">